 I’ve taken birth control pills for much of my adult life.
-Sometimes the contraceptive benefit was useful, but a lot of the time it was more about keeping PMS at bay.
+Sometimes the contraceptive benefit was useful, but a lot of the time it was more about keeping estrogen fluctuations associated with PMS at bay.
 I’ve recently decided to stop taking the pill because there is some indication that oral contraceptives may promote inflammation.
 The connection is not particularly clear, but I want to at least give it a go given that my body isn’t very happy with itself at the moment.

 The last time I took an extended break from birth control was a little over three years ago.
 I was going away on a month-long trip, and by the time I realized I didn’t have refills left on my prescription, it was just too rushed to fit in a trip to the doctor.
 When I got home from the trip, I figured that I might as well try staying off of it.
 Maybe I’d feel fine without it.

 The first thing that I noticed was that PMS made an appearance again, and the awful cramps during my period that I used to have as a teenager were back.
 Then several months later I had a relapse of my depression, and all hell broke loose.
 I was getting lengthy periods ultra-frequently, and my mood was a disaster.
 It took me a while to realize that I should go back on birth control, but when I did my body definitely thanked me.

 So why all of this hormonal craziness?
 The cycling of estrogen levels causes fluctuations in levels of various neurotransmitters in the brain.
 Depression rates among women are highest during the childbearing years, when estrogen levels are high and cycling.
 During postpartum and peri-menopausal stages, there is a sharp drop-off in estrogen levels, and these times are particularly high risk.
 In menstruating women, there is a natural drop-off in estrogen starting after ovulation and lasting until menstruation begins, although it’s nowhere near as extreme as what happens postpartum or peri-menopausally.